elunna/recipes/desserts_and_treats/apple pie bread pudding.md

 Do serve warm: This bread pudding is best served warm from the oven, preferably with a scoop of vanilla ice cream on the side.
 If you do need to bake it ahead of time, cover and refrigerate the bread pudding, then let it come to room temperature before reheating.

 ## Ingredients
-6 tablespoons unsalted butter, plus more for dish
+6 tbsp unsalted butter, plus more for dish
 1 cup heavy cream
 1 cup whole milk
 3 large eggs
-8 ounces brioche, cut into 1-inch cubes (6 cups)
+8 oz brioche, cut into 1-inch cubes (6 cup)
-⅔ cup light brown sugar
+2/3 cup light brown sugar
-⅓ cup granulated sugar
+1/3 cup granulated sugar
-2 teaspoons pure vanilla
+2 tsp pure vanilla
-½ teaspoon ground cinnamon
+1/2 tsp ground cinnamon
-¼ teaspoon ground allspice
+1/4 tsp ground allspice
-¼ teaspoon freshly grated nutmeg
+1/4 tsp freshly grated nutmeg
-½ teaspoon kosher salt
+1/2 tsp kosher salt
-2 Granny Smith apples, peeled, quartered, cored, and sliced crosswise in ¼-inch thick pieces (2 cups) Turbinado sugar, for sprinkling (optional)
+2 Granny Smith apples, peeled, quartered, cored, and sliced crosswise in 1/4-inch thick pieces (2 cup) Turbinado sugar, for sprinkling (optional)
 Vanilla ice cream, for serving